fruitSalad266/folio2/README.md

 # Technologies Featured
 - Tailwind 3 code forced to run on Tailwind 4
+- I actually don't know where Tailwind is even stored in this project
 - Slop (and deprecated) ui components copy pasted from existing project
 - Mobile-Eventually design paradigm
 - More sudo npm install --force than necessary